tjtrebat/imageprocessing/README.md

 ===============

-This project contains a GUI ImageProcessing.java that can be used to demonstrate various discrete wavelet transformations (Haar Wavelet, CDF 9/7 and LeGall) on images.
+This project contains a GUI ImageProcessing.java that can be used to demonstrate various discrete wavelet transformations (Haar Wavelet, CDF 9/7 and LeGall 5/3) on images.

 Also included in this project is a fully implementated JPEG codec algorithm.